joshirishabh631/Youki-task/Implementation Journal.md

 ##

 ## Conclusion
 In this journal, I successfully installed Youki and configured it as the default runtime for Docker.
-This process involved several key steps, including installing Rust and Docker, building Youki from source, and setting up Docker to recognize Youki as its primary runtime.
+This process involved several key steps, including installing Rust, building Youki from source, and setting up Docker to recognize Youki as its primary runtime.